mcarvin8/ava-sf-devops/README.md

 ### 5. Deploy Stage
 Deploys constructive metadata changes to the target org.

-Delete this variable and the step in each `after_script` section that runs `scripts/bash/deploy_slack_status.sh` if you are not using slack.

 ## Declare Metadata to Deploy

-This org model uses a manifest file (package.xml) to run incremental deployments.
+This model uses a manifest file (`package.xml`) to run incremental deployments.
+The `sfdx-git-delta` plugin generates the package based on git diffs.

-All jobs use the sfdx-git-delta plugin to create a incremental package.xml via the git diff.

-The packages created in each job are checked to search for Apex Classes, Apex Triggers, and Connected Apps.

 ### Validations and Deployment Packages

-In addition to the sfdx-git-delta package, the developer can supply additional metadata to deploy by adding `package.xml` contents to the merge request description/commit message in package list format (see example below).
+Additional metadata can be declared in merge request descriptions or commit messages using the following format:

 ```
 <Package>